krill-x7/krill-x7.github.io/_posts/2022-05-08-Mindgames.md

 ```

 #### Execution:
-with the netcat listener running, we just need to execute the brainfuck python reverse shell code.
+with the netcat listener running, paste the brainfuck-python reverse-shell code and run.
-if you followed all steps correctly, you should get a shell just like this;
+you should get a shell just like this;
 ```bash
 ┌─[krill@anonsurf]─[~/Boxes/THM/mindgames]
 └──╼ $nc -lvnp 4444